 By following these tips, you can create a beautiful and thriving container garden that will enhance any outdoor space.

-What Kind of Containers Do You Use for Flowers?
+What Kind of Flower Pot Designs and Containers Do You Use for Flowers?

 Drainage: Make sure the container has drainage holes or the ability to drill holes so excess water can escape.
 This will prevent waterlogging and root rot.